open-trackers/Gym-Routine-Tracker-Watch-App/README.md

 ## Features

-- _NEW in 1.5_ Logs routine/exercise completions, where history can be reviewed on your iPhone/iPad.

 - Independent watchOS app, not requiring companion iOS app.
 Leave your iPhone at home!
 - LARGE text in RUN mode, for the farsighted.
 Leave your glasses in your locker!
 - Simple data model of user-defined routines and their exercises.